 We verify by seniority when the owner has been advertising accommodations in Rentalia for more than 12 months.

-60% of answered messages .
-Usually replies in 1 day
+20% of answered messages .
+Usually replies in less than one day

 Speaks Spanish, English